bcbnz/matplotlib-pgfutils/doc/file_tracking.md

 In many cases, PGF figures will be used to plot external data.
 If you are using a build system, it is useful to have it automatically rebuild the figure when the data is changed.
 To this end, pgfutils can be told to monitor any files that are opened and output them at the end of the compilation.
+This tracking will also include any Python files which are imported.
+Only files in specific directories are tracked -- the corresponding configuration options are detailed below.

-This is enabled by setting the `PGFUTILS_TRACK_FILES` environment variable.
+The tracking is enabled by setting the `PGFUTILS_TRACK_FILES` environment variable.
 If this variable is set to 1 (or no value is given), then the list of files is output to `stdout`.
 If it is set to 2, the list is printed to `stderr`.
 Any other value is interpreted as a filename, and the list written to that file.

 The tracked files are output in the format `mode:filename`, where mode is `r` for files that were read (dependencies) and `w` for files that were written